MarkoSokser/Inform7-Jigsaw-game/story.md

 Your skull splits open.

 Darkness.";
-				play the sound of BodyFall;
+				display the Figure of BearTrapImage;
-				play the sound of GameOver;
+				play the sound of JawBreaker;
-				end the story;
+				now Death-countdown is 2;
+				now Death-type is "jaw";
 		stop the action;
 	let the answer be "[the topic understood]";
 	if the answer matches the text "trust" or the answer matches the text "trust.":